4-Chess - Adversaries and Allies

 Unlike early four-player team chess, which required all players to refrain from divulging their intentions,

 4-Chess - Adversaries and Allies allows players to talk to each other and comment on the game.
-Players may offer each other advice , which may be devious and intended to confuse and mislead.
+Players may offer each other advice , which may be devious and intended to confuse, mislead, or give the advising player an advantaging.
 Players may also make promises that they may break.

 While honesty and trust are valued traits to pursue and practice, being open and transparent in chess is a disadvantage in that it can give a decided advantage to adversaries who do not reciprocate with the same openness and transparency.
 In competition as in real life, it is often important to gain an unnoticed edge in order to prevail, so silence is often the better strategy.